 By Henrik Halkier, Aalborg University, Denmark

-Draft, 2 November 2021
+7 November 2021

 Pernille von Lillienskjold and Ebbe Poulsen, both at the Danish Business Authority (DBA) were interviewed for the review paper on 12 October 2021.

 Finalising the 2014-20 programmes

 Please briefly summarise your view on the current financial and implementation progress of the programme(s), including progress with implementing additional REACT-EU resources (where relevant).
 [Please note that this question seeks interviewees’ impressions of progress, rather than data, which will be collected centrally.]
 What impact is REACT-EU having on the implementation of current programmes?